-Glycemic Index for Yellow corn
+Glycemic Index of Yellow corn

 Grains